librity/rtjvm_spark_essentials/README.md

 $ docker compose up --scale spark-worker=1
 ```

-Connect to the master node and run the Spark SQL console:
+Connect to the master node and run the Spark SQL shell:

 ```bash
 $ docker exec -it spark-cluster-spark-master-1 bash